nvbutler/stock-trading-ml/README.md

 ## Overview

-A stock trading bot that uses machine learning to make price predictions.
-Forked from yacoubb.
+Google Cloud Course - using a stock trading AI Forked from yacoubb.

 ## Requirements